vtejapy/python-basics/Introduction.md

 ## An overview of Python:

-    A scripting language -- Python is suitable (1) for embedding, (2) for writing small unstructured scripts, (3) for "quick and dirty" programs.
+   * A scripting language -- Python is suitable (1) for embedding, (2) for writing small unstructured scripts, (3) for "quick and dirty" programs.

-    Not a scripting language -- (1) Python scales.
+   * Not a scripting language -- (1) Python scales.
 (2) Python encourages us to write code that is clear and well-structured.

-    Interpreted, but also compiled to byte-code.
+   * Interpreted, but also compiled to byte-code.
 Modules are automatically compiled (to .pyc) when imported, but may also be explicitly compiled.

-    Provides an interactive command line and interpreter shell.
+   * Provides an interactive command line and interpreter shell.
 In fact, there are several.

-    Dynamic -- For example:
+   * Dynamic -- For example:
-        Types are bound to values, not to variables.
+        * Types are bound to values, not to variables.
-        Function and method lookup is done at runtime.
+        * Function and method lookup is done at runtime.
-        Values are inspect-able.
+        * Values are inspect-able.
-        There is an interactive interpreter, more than one, in fact.
+        * There is an interactive interpreter, more than one, in fact.
-        You can list the methods supported by any given object.
+        * You can list the methods supported by any given object.

-    Strongly typed at run-time, not compile-time.
+   * Strongly typed at run-time, not compile-time.
 Objects (values) have a type, but variables do not.

-    Reasonably high level -- High level built-in data types; high level control structures (for walking lists and iterators, for example).
+   * Reasonably high level -- High level built-in data types; high level control structures (for walking lists and iterators, for example).

-    Object-oriented -- Almost everything is an object.
+   * Object-oriented -- Almost everything is an object.
 Simple object definition.
 Data hiding by agreement.
 Multiple inheritance.
 Interfaces by convention.
 Polymorphism.

-    Highly structured -- Statements, functions, classes, modules, and packages enable us to write large, well-structured applications.
+   * Highly structured -- Statements, functions, classes, modules, and packages enable us to write large, well-structured applications.
 Why structure?
 Readability, locate-ability, modifiability.

-    Explicitness
+   * Explicitness

-    First-class objects:
+   * First-class objects:
         Definition: Can (1) pass to function; (2) return from function; (3) stuff into a data structure.
         Operators can be applied to values (not variables).
 Example: f(x)[3]

-    Indented block structure -- "Python is pseudo-code that runs."
+   * Indented block structure -- "Python is pseudo-code that runs."

-    Embedding and extending Python -- Python provides a well-documented and supported way (1) to embed the Python interpreter in C/C++ applications and (2) to extend Python with modules and objects implemented in C/C++.
-        In some cases, SWIG can generate wrappers for existing C/C++ code automatically.
-See http://www.swig.org/ Cython enables us to generate C code from Python and to "easily" create wrappers for C/C++ functions.
-See http://www.cosc.canterbury.ac.nz/~greg/python/Pyrex/
-        To embed and extend Python with Java, there is Jython.
-See http://www.jython.org/

-    Automatic garbage collection.
+   * Automatic garbage collection.
 (But, there is a gc module to allow explicit control of garbage collection.)